 No matter the type of game you eventually want to make, one of the best places to start learning the art of game design is through traditional board games and card games.
 The reason for this is that those games have a very low iteration cost [note] This is a fancy way of saying “are cheap to make” [/note].
 You can try out an idea, test it, get feedback, and repeat the cycle with very little overhead, allowing you to learn quickly what works and what doesn’t, thus allowing you to get more valuable information on how to improve your design skills.

 Playing other games (even bad ones) is a valuable tool as well for learning more about game design.
 A great place to begin is with your favorite games.
 Figure out what it is about those games that attracts you.
 Pay attention to those moments when you notice yourself or other players having intense emotional responses to games (both good and bad).
 Take note of what lead to those emotions and think about how you could evoke them in your own designs.

 The Most Important Concept In Game Design

 The most important concept to understand as a game designer is what I call the Core Design Loop.
 This is a fundamental creative process, that every great designer uses in one form or another.
-Even if you think you are “not creative”4 this process will get you creating in no time.
+Even if you think you are “not creative”[note]Like me when I first started learning about designing games[/note] this process will get you creating in no time.
 The Core Design Loop has six steps:

 - Inspiration– decide what type of game and experience you will create